EvictionLab/eviction-lab-website/content/updates/research/vaccine-post/index.md

 <hr/>

 *We published an updated version of this analysis in the journal Socius.
-That piece is available, open-access, [here](https://journals.sagepub.com/doi/full/10.1177/23780231211040885).*
+That piece is available, open-access, [here](https://journals.sagepub.com/doi/full/10.1177/23780231211040885).* You can also find [replication code here](/filing-and-vaccination-rates/replication-code).

 {{< blogfootnotes